 - Accommodation and communication facilities should be provided at potential tourist spots through public-private partnership to witness noticeable development.

-- For the progress and growth of tourism in AJ&K and the larger region of Kashmir, peaceful relations between India and Pakistan are very important.
+- For the progress and growth of tourism in Azad Jammu & Kashmir (AJ&K) and the larger region of Kashmir, peaceful relations between India and Pakistan are very important.

 - The government, in partnership with private sector, should undertake the task of capacity building of local youth as per tourism requirements.

 The writer is a student of Public Administration and Governance at NUML University, Islamabad and can be reached at: email@example.com.